Frequency-Aware Vision Transformers for High-Fidelity Super-Resolution of Earth System Models: Experimental Results

 \subsection{Ablation Studies}

-\paragraph{Effect of Sinusoidal Frequency Parameter in ViSIR.} We examined the influence of the SIREN frequency parameter $\omega_0$.
+\paragraph{Effect of Sinusoidal Frequency Parameter in ViSIR} We examined the influence of the SIREN frequency parameter $\omega_0$.
 Larger values of $\omega_0$ improved recovery of high-frequency details but at the cost of training instability.
-An intermediate selection ($\omega_0 = 30$) proved optimal, similar to previous work \cite{SIREN}.
+An intermediate selection ($\omega_0 = 20$) proved optimal, as mentioned in Section \ref{hyperparameter}.
+This behavior reflects the trade-off between representational bandwidth and training stability inherent in sinusoidal activations.

-\paragraph{Effect of Fourier Cutoff Frequency in ViFOR.} For ViFOR, cutoff frequencies $f_c$ between $0.01$ and $1.0$ Hz were tested.
-Figure~\ref{fig-cutoff} shows that $f_c=0.3$ Hz offered maximum PSNR on both the low-pass and high-pass branches.
-Cutoffs higher than $0.3$ Hz degraded performance through amplification of noise, while lower cutoffs limited recovery of high-frequency information.
+\paragraph{Effect of Fourier Cutoff Frequency in ViFOR} For ViFOR, cutoff frequencies $f_c$ between $0.01$ and $1.0$ were tested.
+Figure~\ref{fig-cutoff} shows that $f_c=0.3$ offered maximum PSNR on both the low-pass and high-pass branches.
+Cutoffs above $0.3$ degraded performance by amplifying noise, whereas lower cutoffs limited the recovery of high-frequency information.
+This confirms that explicit frequency separation provides a more stable alternative to single frequency tuning.